 Double Degree Arrangement with Politecnico di Milano (MIP) Graduate School of Business

-Starting academic year 2015/16, ID&BM students, upon completion of 36 credits, are eligible to apply for a double degree in one specific MIP's International Master's programme.
+Starting academic year 2015/16, ID&BM students, upon completion of 36 credits, are eligible to apply for a double degree in one of the specific MIP's International Master's programmes~.
 The study in MIP consists of three phases, totalling of 60 ECTS.

 This arrangement not only enables students to achieve two Master's degrees from PolyU and MIP, but also to expand their network in Asia and Europe within a short amount of time.

 Some studio subjects are delivered and shared with a partner institution that has common interests and similar approaches.
 Recent partnerships: Parsons School of Design, Northumbria University School of Design and University of Technology Sydney Faculty of Design, Architecture and Building.